learn-co-students/js-pokemon-search-practice-assignment-dc-web-031218/README.md

 We're building out a search feature in our application (no backend persistence).
 A user should be able to search for a Pokemon and flip that Pokemon card to see the back side.

+To run a mock server on your computer, call `npm i -g json-server && json-server --watch db.json`

+This will allow you to make `get` requests to `http://localhost:3000/pokemons`

 ### Constructors and Prototypes (feel free to use either ES5 or ES6)

 **Note** When creating constructors and prototypes, you may use ES6 classes or just create the constructor function separately.
 Your choice.